-MEANDER International Platform for Sustainable Art and Life Practices is pleased to offer a series of presentations by a cohort of international collectively-focused, multidisciplinary artists, activists and thinkers whose work in Brazil, Chile, Norway, Denmark, Australia and the United States explore why the commons is an important framework for understanding ecological emergency.
+MEANDER International Platform is pleased to offer a series of presentations by a cohort of international collectively-focused, multidisciplinary artists, activists and thinkers whose work in Brazil, Chile, Norway, Denmark, Australia and the United States explore why the commons is an important framework for understanding ecological emergency.

 The event will stream online Saturday December 4 beginning at 4PM (Oslo), 12PM (Santos), 10AM (New York.

 The program is co-produced by members of MEANDER International Platform with support from Arts Council Norway.

 4 pm Oslo/ 12 pm Santos/ 10 am NY